Cal Crutchlow: LCR Honda (2015–2020)

+On 2 August 2014, exactly a year after joining the team, it was announced that Crutchlow was leaving Ducati.
+Later the same day, it was announced that Crutchlow had signed for LCR Honda for the 2015 season, replacing Stefan Bradl on the factory-specification RC213V.

-Crutchlow started the 2015 season with CWM LCR Honda by taking seventh-place finishes in Qatar and Austin.
-He then achieved his first podium with the team, with a third-place result in Argentina after a last-lap pass on Andrea Iannone.
-In the process, Crutchlow achieved LCR's first podium since Stefan Bradl finished second at the 2013 United States Grand Prix.
-Crutchlow retired from each of the next three races on the calendar, in France, Italy and Catalunya, before a sixth-place finish in the Netherlands and adding a seventh-place finish in Germany.
+Crutchlow started the 2015 season with seventh-place finishes in Qatar and Austin.
+He then achieved his first podium with his new team, a third-place finish in Argentina after a last-lap pass on Andrea Iannone.
+This was LCR's first podium since Stefan Bradl finished second at the 2013 United States Grand Prix.
+Crutchlow retired from each of the next three races on the calendar, in France, Italy and Catalunya, before a sixth-place finish in the Netherlands and a seventh-place finish in Germany.
 Crutchlow finished eighth in the championship.

-Crutchlow won his first race at the wet 2016 Czech Republic GP.
-This win ended a 35-year dry spell as the last win by a British rider in the top flight was Barry Sheene at the 1981 Swedish Grand Prix.
-He also won the Australian GP, his first dry win.
-He became the first Briton ever to win the Australian Grand Prix.
-He ended the year with 141 points, finishing seventh in the championship.
+Crutchlow's 2016 season began inauspiciously, with four retirements in the first eight races.
+His season began to turn around in a chaotic flag-to-flag race in Germany, where he powered through tricky conditions to set the fastest lap and finish in second place.
+He won his first race at the wet Czech Republic GP.
+This win ended a 35-year dry spell for British riders in the premier class, since Barry Sheene won the 1981 Swedish Grand Prix.
+The next race weekend, Crutchlow set pole and took second place at his home GP in Silverstone.
+Crutchlow capped off his season by taking his second premier class victory in Australia, his first dry win.
+He was the first Briton ever to win the Australian Grand Prix.
+He retired from the last two races in Malaysia and Valencia.
+After an uneven season, Crutchlow ended the year with 141 points, seventh in the championship.